Back

 • Apply a Capitalization Rate: Next, Apply a capitalization rate.
 How?
 Divide the NOI by an appropriate capitalization rate (a rate that reflects the market’s expected rate of return) to arrive at the property’s value.

-• Why is it used for income-generating properties?
-The income approach is particularly useful for valuing income-generating properties like commercial buildings or rental properties because it directly reflects the property’s ability to generate cash flow.
+• Why is it used for income-producing procperties?
+The reason why the income approach is used for the valuing of income-producing properties, such as commercial buildings or rental residential properties, is because it directly reflects the property’s ability to produce cash flow.

 • When is it less effective?
-The income approach may be less reliable for valuing residential properties that are not primarily used for income generation.
+The income approach may be less effective as a reliable approach for valuing residential properties that are not primarily used for income production.

 1. LIVE COURSE OFFERING: We will meet with you in person, in a Live Classroom, and you will pick up your books locally.